KxSystems/docs-v1/docs/ref/sort.md

 0
 1b
 ```
--   a dictionary or table, the result has the `` `s# `` attribute set on the first key value or column respectively (if possible), and is sorted by that key or column.
+-   a dictionary or table, the result is sorted by that key or column.
 ```q
 q)t:([]a:3 4 1;b:`a`d`s)
 q)desc t